mondalCodeHub/TravellingSalesman/README.md

 A traveler needs to visit all the cities from a list, where distances between all the cities are known and each city should be visited just once

 ## 🚀 About Me
-Currently i'm pursuing b.teeh in Computer Science and Engineering at JIS College of Engineering.
+Currently i'm pursuing b.tech in Computer Science and Engineering at JIS College of Engineering.
 I'm very passionate about new technologies.